-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.

-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay a \$0 copay per visit for cardiac rehabilitation.
+What you must pay when Services that are covered for you you get these services Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services You pay 20% coinsurance per visit for cardiac that include exercise, education, and counseling are covered for members who meet certain conditions with rehabilitation. a doctor's order.
+Prior Authorization may be The plan also covers intensive cardiac rehabilitation required. programs that are typically more rigorous or more intense Referral may be required. than cardiac rehabilitation programs.
+You pay 20% coinsurance per visit for intensive cardiac rehabilitation.

-You pay a \$0 copay per visit for intensive cardiac rehabilitation.

-Services that are covered for you What you must pay when you get these services

 Prior Authorization may be required.
 Referral may be required.